 Live testing is not necessary to answer the question that you want answered (to achieve the testing objective)

-A dedicated supervisor or our Direct Support team could answer the query
+A dedicated supervisor, our Direct Support team, or a compliance consultant could answer the query

 |Ready for testing||Are you ready to test the innovation in the real market with real consumers?||

 You have a well-developed testing plan with clear objectives, parameters and success criteria